plone/cookiecutter-zope-instance/README.rst

 - For development a simple local file based *direct* storage is all you need (aka filestorage).
 - As soon as you want multiple application processes of Zope/Plone (horizontal scaling) you need to run a separate database server process and connect to it.

-  - We recommend to use a Postgresql database using the *RelStorage* implementation for ZODB with *psycopg2* driver as database server in production environments.
+  - We recommend to use a PostgreSQL database using the *RelStorage* implementation for ZODB with *psycopg2* driver as database server in production environments.
     RelStorage supports very well MySQL (and derivatives), Oracle and SQLite 3 as database servers.
   - Zope and ZODB comes with *ZEO* (Zope Enterprise Objects).
 This more lightweight storage server is supported here too.
 It is widely used in production environment.